 After the process, the patient is advised to maintain good oral health and keep in touch with the dentist.

-Can you use superglue as dental glue?
+Can you use superglue as dental glue for tooth fixing?

 ‘Superglue' is the commercial name for cyanoacrylate adhesives meant for a range of household and medical purposes.
 This type of adhesive is not meant for internal use, so it shouldn't be used as a dental glue.
 Some people may even have an asthmatic or a skin reaction as soon as they come in contact with superglue.